Career Planning for Middle School Students

 Exposure to careers and figuring out what one wants to do is important for kids to see the value of long-term planning.
 Our staff is always just an email or a phone call away to help navigate college applications, offer advice on college and career choices, or any other aspect of career planning for middle school students.

 Preparing for your future is a daunting task and must be planned carefully if you want to be successful in Phoenix, AZ, or anywhere else.
 There are basic steps to help students plan their future.
-Along with working hard to get the grades necessary in academic courses, part of these steps include evaluating what you enjoy, where you would like to live, how you would like to contribute in life, what kind of civic contribution you can make.
-All while completing required ACT or SAT testing, submitting applications and pulling it all together!
+Along with working hard to get the grades necessary in academic courses, part of these steps include evaluating what you enjoy, where you would like to live, how you would like to contribute in life, and what kind of civic contribution you can make.
+All while completing the required ACT or SAT testing, submitting applications, and pulling it all together!

 Our team will help students realize their potential throughout this process and be there to celebrate their milestones.